john-friedman/datamule-python/readme.md

 This is currently a low priority issue.
 Let me know if you need the data, and I'll move it up the priority list.

 ## Roadmap
-- [ ] Add Mulebot.
-Add table artifact (current issue is with bad data input).
-Add section and filing viewer
+- [ ] Add Mulebot. add view section artifact with pop out to json or filing viewer
-- [ ] Downloader refactor and integrate XBRL downloads
+- [ ] refactor downloader, and setup retriever. probably using urllib or requests for one-time
-- [ ] add sec_fetch.
-Either urllib or request should be fastest. integrate into mulebot
+- [ ] filing viewer band-aid fix. will wait until mule parser update to devote more effort
 - [ ] Paths may be messed up on non windows devices.
 Need to verify.
 - [ ] Consider change from function calling to using ell.
 - [ ] Analytics?